Ammar-Chishti/LKMemory-Library/README.md

 * NOTE - You must have glib installed on the machine in order to run this program!
 [Installing gtk and glib](https://stackoverflow.com/questions/5275196/)
 * Run `make depend` to create the lkmalloc.a library file, the lkmalloc_driver executable file, and other necessary files.
 You can also run `make clean` if you want to remove the build and bin directories
 * You can experiment with the functions defined in lkmalloc.a by calling them in lkmalloc_driver.c which has already been appropriately linked with lkmalloc.a and all of its dependencies.
 Note that there is an on_exit(...) function call at the beginning of lkmalloc_driver.c whose purpose is to ensure that a full report malloc/free pairs, memory leaks, and other errors are printed to stdout when the lkmalloc_driver executable is finished.
 You can comment this out if you wish
-* To link lkmalloc.a with your own C program, insert the lkmalloc.a file into your own codebase as well as the file name in LDFLAGS of your own makefile.
+* To link lkmalloc.a with your own C program, insert the lkmalloc.a file into your own codebase as well as the file name in LDFLAGS of your own makefile

 # Regression Tests
     * test01.sh tests the functionality of lkmalloc(...)